bevyengine/bevy-website/release-content/0.14/migration-guides/13317_12502_Remove_limit_on_RenderLayers.md

 `RenderLayers::all()` no longer exists.
-Entities expecting to be visible on all layers, e.g. lights, should compute the active layers that are in use.
+Entities expecting to be visible on all layers, e.g. lights, should either create a constant listing all known layers used by the application or compute the active layers that are in use at runtime.